zabetak/calcite-tutorial/README.md

 for the [BOSS'21 VLDB workshop](https://boss-workshop.github.io/boss-2021/).

 In this tutorial, we demonstrate the main components of Calcite and how they interact with each other.
-To do this we build, step-by-step, a fully fledged query processor first for data residing in memory and then for data in Lucene indexes.
+To do this we build, step-by-step, a fully fledged query processor for data residing in Lucene indexes, and gradually introduce various extensions covering some common use-cases appearing in practice.

-The `com.github.zabetak.calcite.tutorial.EndToEndExampleEnumerable` class contains the minimum pieces required to build a simple query processor from scratch.
-We explain the responsibilities of each component and then implement various extensions around these components covering some common use-cases appearing in practice.

 ## Requirements